 The word surgery can be scary – even though the procedure may not be as complicated as you might imagine.
 It could be that a baby tooth has not fallen out and is interrupting a new tooth’s progress.
 Or, it could be a high-level of decay, an orthodontic issue or a problem with a wisdom tooth.

-If minor surgery is required, in many cases we can complete it right here in the office.
+If minor surgery is required, in many cases we can complete it as part of a typical clinic visit.
 If the dental problem requires your child to be asleep, we will talk with you about what to expect, what the procedure entails, how to plan for general anesthesia and what level of post-operative care your child will need.
 If it’s more complicated, we will refer your child to an oral surgeon or a hospital setting to ensure the best outcome.